Russ Feingold thinks that Bush wants to assassinate American citizens.

 Make the complex understandable.

-It is open line Friday.
+It is Open Line Friday.

-We're gonna go back.
+We're going to go back.

-I got four great one, two, three, four great sound bites here.
+I got four great, one, two, three, four great sound bites here.

 More on this whole notion of the media trying to say that Operation Swarmer is a political stunt.